kpwags/kpwags.11ty/src/content/posts/2025/2025-01-03-movies-i-watched-in-2024.md

 ---
 title: "Movies I Watched in 2024"
-date: '2024-12-16T23:56:18.376Z'
+date: '2025-01-03T00:38:13Z'
-permalink: /posts/2024/12/16/movies-i-watched-in-2024/index.html
+permalink: /posts/2025/01/03/movies-i-watched-in-2024/index.html
 description: "A look back at the movies I watched in 2024 as well as some quick thoughts on them."
 tags:
   - Movies
   - Media
 ---

 My wife and I have a system where we often have movie nights and take turns picking the movie.
 We continued it this year.
-We didn't quite hit the count we did last year, but
+We didn't quite hit the count we did last year, but we still tallied 26 this past year.
 <!-- excerpt -->

 ## My Favorite Movies Seen in 2024